 We checked into the Hilton in Saratoga Springs (no accommodations available any closer to the trail) after Monday’s 50-mile ride, excited to have the services and amenities provided by an upscale hotel chain.
 Upon check-in, we found that Covid procedures had stripped down the service piece to hot showers and comfortable beds.
 Pleased to see safety stickers on all of the doors ensuring guests that the rooms had been disinfected.
 But no water in the mini-fridge?
 Strange that a guest has no access to the minibar.

-I realize it’s not easy but room service is like take out, if you have guests you should be obligated to serve food in some manner, we found a good one on the street, Max London’s bar & restaurant is 2 blocks to the west, toward the famous Saratoga Spring.
+I realize it’s not easy but room service is like take out if you have guests you should be obligated to serve food in some manner.
+We found a good one on the street, Max London’s bar & restaurant is 2 blocks to the west, toward the famous Saratoga Spring.
 There were several independent restaurants and luxurious hotels on the main drag in service, Max London was spot on.
-Delicious pastas, Hummus dip and cocktails.
+Delicious pasta, Hummus dip, and cocktails.
 We had a nice meal and went to bed happy, Saratoga Springs is the jewel in upstate New York’s crown.